-Papua New Guinea has a majority Melanesian population of around six and a half million people.
-Numerous indigenous languages are still in use by people from a society that ranges from traditional village-based life to modern urban living.
+Most people living in Papua New Guinea (PNG) are Melanesian, but some are Micronesian or Polynesian.
+PNG has over 800 known languages although there are three official languages: Tok Pisin, English, and Hiri Motu.
+Numerous indigenous languages are still used by people from a society that ranges from traditional village-based life to modern urban living.

 Underlying the Papua New Guinean culture is the wantok system.
-Wantok, or ‘one talk’, refers to the people who speak your language or your extended family/clan; a Papua New Guinean’s primary loyalty will be to their wantoks.
-The country is predominately Christian, with indigenous faith and spirituality still important to many local people.
+Wantok, or ‘one talk’, refers to the people who speak your language or your extended family/clan; a Papua New Guinean’s primary loyalty will be to their wantok.
+The country is predominately Christian, with indigenous faith and spirituality still important to many locals.

 VSA also supported Fresh Produce Development Agency (FPDA) and the East New Britain Market Authority (ENBMA) to improve the livelihoods of vegetable farmers.
 Through improving skills in better sustainable horticultural practices, farmers were able to increase yields and improve the quality of fresh produce, resulting in more income.
 In the fisheries sector, we worked with the National Fisheries College (NFC) to strengthen its capacity in various areas.